 Today’s post begins with a case study of Eve teasing in India before moving on to discuss sexual violence on a global scale, including the ‘Slutwalk’ movement.
 I provide more detail on the USA and Australia to illustrate that gender violence against women is widespread in advanced, liberal democracies, as it is in other parts of the world.
 As today’s discussion is focused on women, I talk only briefly about sexual violence against men but I will return to this issue in the near future.
 Here, I will argue that the situation in India is one public expression of broader global patterns of sexual assault.

-‘Eve Teasing’ and Sexual Harassment in India
+‘Eve Teasing’ in India

 India is one of the world’s fastest growing economies, and levels of technology and education are rising rapidly (as reported by UNESCO, p.
 19).
 Despite India’s socio-economic advances, the public harassment of women by men is pervasive.
 This practice is apparently so routine that it has a special name: ‘Eve teasing‘.